In this FDD Talk post, you’ll learn the following:

-- This information does not include the performance of 124 new Stores that were not open for the entire 52-week period in 2018, (ii) special venue locations, and (iii) locations developed and operated by Hoogland Foods, LLC, dba Family Video.
+- This information does not include the performance of (i) 105 new Stores that were not open for the entire 52-week period in 2018, (ii) special venue locations, and (iii) locations developed and operated by Hoogland Foods, LLC, dba Family Video.

 - Cleveland Marco’s, LLC has an equity ownership interest in Authentic Pizza, LLC, and both Cleveland Marco’s, LLC and Marco’s Pizza’s CEO has an equity interest in Marco’s Indiana, LLC and 45 Pizza, LLC.

-Chart 1 – Net Royalty Sales of System-wide Stores (2017) by Ranges
+Part 1 – Net Royalty Sales of System-wide Stores by Ranges (2018)

-- Chart 1 below provides the ranges of the Net Royalty Sales for the 743 System-wide Stores (703 Franchised Stores and 40 Company-Managed Stores) that were open for business for 52 weeks in Marco’s Pizza’s 2017 fiscal year ended December 31, 2017.
+- The following chart provides the ranges of the Net Royalty Sales for the 662 System-wide Stores which were open for business for 52 weeks in Marco’s Pizza’s 2018 fiscal year ended December 30, 2018.

 - The categories are separated by those Stores earning less than $500,000, those between $500,000 and the system average of $721,994, and those Stores above the system average.